agential-ai/agential/CONTRIBUTING.md

 ## 4. ❓  Questions/Collaboration

-Feel free to contact [Vincent Tu](https://www.linkedin.com/in/vincent%2Dtu%2D422b18208/).
+Feel free to contact [Vincent Tu](https://www.linkedin.com/in/vincent%2Dtu%2D422b18208/), our lead contributor.
 We're very friendly and welcoming to new contributors, so don't hesitate to reach out! 🙂

 ## 5. 👨‍💻 Code of Conduct